Skip to content

 }

 The error code is the machine-readable identifier.
 Branch on this in your code.
-The message is for humans (logs, support tickets); it may evolve.
+The message is for humans (logs, dashboards, operator notes); it may evolve.

 Full error catalog is in Errors.
 The codes you'll see most often: